abisubramanya27/Complaints-Classifier/README.md

 * The output will be written as a text file "Outputs.txt" in the same folder in the following format for each complaint in order:

-  SPAM (YES/NO) :
+ SPAM (YES/NO) : NO

-  TYPE OF COMPLAINT :
+ TYPE OF COMPLAINT/QUERY :

+ OTHER ASSOCIATED COMPLAINT/QUERY TAGS :

-  SUMMARY OF COMPLAINT :
+ SUMMARY OF COMPLAINT/QUERY :

-  Contact Number of the Complainant :
+ Contact Number of the Customer :

  Matching Account No(s) :

-  ORIGINAL COMPLAINT :

 The folder dataset contains the dataset used for training the spam and complaint classifiers(each stored separately).